manaalAmir/Crime-Mystery-Game/README.md

 ## 📖 Overview

-**Crime Mystery Game** is a C++ console-based detective game that challenges players to solve exciting mystery cases by investigating suspects, examining evidence, and making strategic accusations.
-Players take on the role of a detective and must use logical reasoning, observation, and deduction to identify the guilty suspect before running out of attempts.
+**Crime Mystery Game** is a C++ console-based detective game that challenges players to solve engaging mystery cases by investigating suspects, examining evidence, and making strategic accusations.
+Players assume the role of a detective and must use logical reasoning, observation, and critical thinking to identify the guilty suspect before exhausting their available attempts.

-The game features six unique crime cases, each containing different suspects, motives, alibis, and evidence.
+The game features six unique crime cases, each with different suspects, motives, alibis, and pieces of evidence.
 Players can interrogate suspects, inspect clues, use hints at the cost of points, and ultimately accuse the person they believe is responsible for the crime.

-This project was developed as part of an **Object-Oriented Programming (OOP) semester project** and demonstrates the implementation of core OOP concepts including **inheritance, polymorphism, encapsulation, classes, objects, virtual functions, constructors, method overriding, and modular programming**.
+This project was developed as part of an **Object-Oriented Programming (OOP) semester project** and demonstrates the implementation of core OOP concepts including **inheritance, polymorphism, encapsulation, classes, objects, virtual functions, constructors, function overriding, and modular programming**.

 ---